luxonis/robothub-examples/Working with Events/README.md

 ## Features

 - Real-time object detection using a pre-trained YOLOv5 model.
-- Event-driven image sending to RobotHub when a person is detected in the right half of the frame.
+- Event-driven image sending to RobotHub when a person is detected.
 - Live visualization of the video stream.

 ## Dependencies